ScratchLang/ScratchLang/README.md

 Also, a devlog is at the bottom.
 # Latest big updates
-If statements working perfectly, and if/else statements added. if/elses inside if/elses don't work yet. <br/>
+If statements working perfectly, and if/else statements added.
+If/elses don't work consistiently, and if/elses inside if/elses don't work yet. <br/>
 Also, operators in operators don't work as well.

 The new decompiler is programmed so that it uses "opcode",  "parent", and "next" to decompile the blocks in order.